hanhy/7037/PS2/report.md

 This graph shows the impact of the combination of the two types of momentum on intraday returns.
 We can see that, unlike the situation of total returns,  the average return of the portfolio in the lower - left corner is the highest, at 0.035%, and the average return in the upper - right corner is the lowest, at -0.023%.

 1. In all overnight momentum groups, the explanatory power of intraday momentum within overnight momentum buckets is weak.
 There is no consistent increasing or decreasing trend.
 The returns change irregularly, and the returns of high - intraday - momentum groups may even be negative.
 2. Overnight momentum does not explain positive returns within intraday momentum buckets.
 Looking at the data in each row, the closer to the left, the larger the data.
 This indicates that in intraday momentum buckets, the smaller the overnight momentum, the greater the portfolio return.
 Overnight momentum shows a significant downward trend in all intraday momentum groups.
-Therefore, **
 3. Trend: The best - performing portfolio is with overnight momentum in the range of [0, 20%) and intraday momentum in the range of (80%, 100%].
 This shows that the return of the portfolio does not increase as both momentums increase simultaneously.
 However, we can clearly observe that the color in the lower - left side of the graph is significantly darker, indicating that higher intraday momentum and lower overnight momentum can explain intraday returns.

 <img src="https://github.com/user-attachments/assets/ff58b4a3-fd9f-4d56-b86d-2aa82b2fa0e4" width="400" alt="ew">